cecep31/nestbackend/QWEN.md

 ### Code Style

 - TypeScript with strict typing
-- ESLint for linting with Prettier for code formatting
+- ESLint for linting with configuration based on `@eslint/eslintrc`
 - Class-based structure using NestJS decorators
-- Validation using class-validator
+- Validation using class-validator and class-transformer

 ### Module Structure

-Each feature is organized as a NestJS module in the `src/modules` directory.
+Each feature is organized as a NestJS module in the `src/v1` directory.
 Modules typically include:
 - Controllers for handling HTTP requests
 - Services for business logic
+- Repositories for database operations
 - DTOs (Data Transfer Objects) for request/response validation
 - Entities or models for data representation

 ### Configuration

 Configuration is managed through environment variables and the `src/config/configuration.ts` file.
 The application supports different environments through the NODE_ENV variable.

-### Logging

-Logging is implemented using Winston with a custom configuration in `src/config/winston.ts`.
-A global logger middleware is applied to all routes.

 ### API Documentation